top of page

 1. Netflix asked the “what if” questions regarding movie delivery.
 They believed people wanted more convenience of home delivery (whether mail or streaming),

-3. Blockbuster was exploiting their market dominance, with little effective energy given to testing.
+3. Blockbuster was exploiting its market dominance, with little effective energy given to testing.
 This was an enabling factor for Netflix’s opportunity to explore and pursue new movie delivery channels.

-Ironically, it would seem Blockbuster did not even realize it was in competition with Netflix until it was too late.
+Ironically, it would seem Blockbuster did not even realize it competed with Netflix until it was too late [iii].

 "Neither RedBox nor Netflix are even on the radar screen in terms of competition,"